lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Results

 ## Discussion

-What are the consequences of each distribution see [@VanRooij2013].
+Percolation thresholds may be different for different species [@Pardini2010], we are constrained here by the resolution of MODIS data  but several general conclusion may be drew.

 ## References